 But wait!
 Wouldn’t that go on for infinity?
 In Haskell, executing

 pows 3 would have given us an infinite list of the powers of 3 (try it and see what happens!).
-Notice that the list will keep on growing.
-That looks like a horrible thing.
+Notice that the list will keep on growing, which looks horrible.

 But we can still do stuff with an infinite list, thanks to laziness.
-We need not evaluate the whole list.
-We only need to evaluate the items that we need to.
-That is the crux of laziness.
+We need not evaluate the whole list, but just the items that we need.

 [1, 3, 9, 27, 81]